toptobes/typefuck-haskell/README.md

 {- | An association list to hold the index of each open bracket and its closing counterpart -}
 type BracketLUT = [(Nat, Nat)]

-{- | The state of the brainfuck engine
+{- | The state of the brainfuck engine -}
-   (N.B.
-I also want to change the memory to be a 'Cursor Nat') -}
 type TFState =
-  ( Cursor Char -- ^ The cursor for moving through the code , [Nat]       -- ^ The memory tape
+  ( Cursor Char -- ^ The cursor for moving through the code , Cursor Nat  -- ^ The cursor for the memory tape
-  ,  Nat        -- ^ The pointer to the currently selected cell , Symbol      -- ^ The input to the program
+  , Symbol      -- ^ The input to the program
   , Symbol      -- ^ The output for the program
   , BracketLUT  -- ^ The aforementioned LUT for the []s